AmyLHuang/AmyLHuang.github.io/README.md

 ## About

-A website I created to showcase my work.
+A website I created from scratch to showcase my work.

 ## Tech Stack